BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/04-Download-Models-from-Hugging-Face.md

 ### Download Models
 Download models.
 These may take 20 minutes or so to download.

-Might be good to get these from Mmojo Share?
-Mount Mmojo Share should be step 12.
 ```
 $MMOJO_SERVER_SCRIPTS/401-Create-Models-Directory.sh
 cat << EOF > $LOCAL_DOWNLOAD_MODEL_MAP